wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### AlertSummary

-Represent a summary for an alert.
+Represents a summary for an alert.

 <table>
 <thead>